Blog Post

 The benefits of understanding and communicating cyber risk in financial terms means that in addition to meeting regulatory requirements such as those proposed by the SEC and others, executives such as the CISO, CRO, CFO, board members, and others can get the financially quantified answers they need around areas such as:

 This approach is aligned with the overall intention from the SEC as is evidenced by Mr. Gensler's statement, “I think companies and investors alike would benefit if this information were required in a consistent, comparable, and decision-useful manner.”
-Platforms such as Kovrr’s Quantum can deliver all these powerful data-driven insights on-demand with the click of a button.
+Platforms such as Kovrr’s CRQ solution can deliver all these powerful data-driven insights on-demand with the click of a button.

-The following is an overview of the three main areas the proposed new regulations will address
+The following is an overview of the three main areas the proposed new regulations will address.

 Financially quantifying cyber risk in terms of dollars is an excellent way to demonstrate whether a cyber security event is material.
 Using our Quantum CRQ platform, organizations can do just that—evaluating the potential financial impact of a cyber attack and assessing if it is material or not.